iLovePrizes/CatsAreLiquidThingmadoodles/README.md

+# The end of CatsAreLiquidThingmadoodles

+I don't even know what to do with this repository anymore, especially CaL-ABP_Settings, since there's nothing else I can add there anymore.

 # 1.1.0 - It's close.

 1.1.0 is almost finished!
 It includes a lot of bugfixes, better performance, features, and is slightly lighter!